Islandora-Labs/islandora_solution_pack_oralhistories/README.md

 Provides a content model for Oral Histories and a viewer for displaying timed text content (XML or WebVTT) alongside video and audio files.

+The software leverages the existing Video and Audio solution packs to create derivatives from source files, and provides the ability to append a transcript and closed captioning file that is then exposed in a video.js based player.
+Transcripts can contain multiple tiers corresponding to different languages and speakers.
+The module is designed to acommodate any time-encoded description of a video or audio file.

 ## Requirements

 This module requires the following modules/libraries: